-- the post-development flow rate or volume exceeds the pre-development flow rate or volume; or - impervious surfaces exceed the total percentage of site area listed under Figure BC; or - it is identified under Section D Specific Areas of the DCP.
+Development controls impervious surfaces exceed the total percentage of site area listed under Figure BC; or • it is identified under Section D Specific Areas of the DCP .
 Note: A map of stormwater requirement areas is published on Council's website.
-Note: Pre-development is prior to any development occurring on the land.

-B4.3 On-site detention / on-site infiltration is to be:

-- sized so that the post-development flow rate and volume equals the predevelopment flow rate and volume for all storm events up to and including the 1% annual exceedance probability (AEP) storm event - provided by either underground chambers, surface storage or a combination of the two and are generally positioned: - under grassed areas for any cellular system (which can be easily maintained) - under hardstand areas such as driveways for any concrete tank structures - B4.4 Details of the on-site detention / on-site infiltration concept design must be provided in the stormwater drainage plan and the written description and must include information on: - the location and type of detention / infiltration system - demonstrated flow rate / volume for all design storm events up to the 1% AEP - pipes, pits, overland flow and discharge point - surface grates and maintenance access points - orifice type, location and screening facility - slope/gradient of the land - post-development flow rate and volume for the site equal to pre-development flow rate and volume for the site
+B4.3 On-site detention / on-site infiltration is to be: sized so that the post-development flow rate and volume equals the pre- development flow rate and volume for all storm events up to and including the 1% annual exceedance probability (AEP) storm event • provided by either underground chambers, surface storage or a combination of the two and are generally positioned: under grassed areas for any cellular system (which can be easily maintained) - under hardstand areas such as driveways for any concrete tank structures Note: A neutral or beneficial effect ( NorBE ) on water quality must be designed for all storm events.
+B4.4 Details of the on-site detention / on-site infiltration concept design must be provided in the stormwater drainage plan and the written description and must include information on: the location and type of detention / infiltration system • demonstrated flow rate / volume for all design storm events up to the 1% AEP pipes, pits, overland flow and discharge point surface grates and maintenance access points orifice type, location and screening facility slope/gradient of the land • post-development flow rate and volume for the site equal to pre-development flow rate and volume for the site Note: B4.8 states that on-site detention / on-site infiltration may not be required